 They might not be the most obvious pairing, but implementing SEO changes could actually help with your website’s accessibility.

 Web accessibility is a growing concern, with more than 1 in 5 people having some kind of disability or impairment.
 Here at HeX, it is something that we are very passionate about.
-Creating websites and digital services that are accessible for everyone is incredibly important and beneficial, not only for your brand reputation but also your bottom line.
+Creating websites and digital services that are accessible for everyone is incredibly important and beneficial, not only for your brand reputation but also for your bottom line.

-Something else which a lot of businesses understand to be important is search engine optimisation (SEO).
+Something else that a lot of businesses understand to be important is search engine optimisation (SEO).
 Every company wants to be the top result in Google.
 More often than not, SEO and accessibility are seen as entirely separate entities.

 What if implementing accessibility techniques could also help with your search engine visibility?
 But how can you achieve good accessibility while improving your ranking?

 Good UX design puts the user first – accessible design does the same.
 But why does improving accessibility improve SEO?
 Because lack of accessibility equals poor user experience, and poor user experience equals poor SEO ranking.
-Google has written a 160-page document that talks about quality content and how websites who are providing users with a good experience will have more search visibility.
+Google has written a 160-page document that talks about quality content and how websites that are providing users with a good experience will have more search visibility.

 Notably, “User Experience” is not a factor that improves SEO, but elements that make a good user experience are also factors that will enhance SEO: